 At each annual meeting the shareholders shall elect directors to hold office until the next succeeding annual meeting or until their successors shall be elected or appointed.

-Meetings of the Directors may be called at any time by or by order of the Chairman of the Board of Directors, a Deputy Chairman, the President or a majority of the Directors, and may be held at the registered office of the Corporation, or at any place determined by the directors and may, if all of the Directors consent, be conducted by means of a telephonic, electronic or other communication facility that permits all participants to communicate adequately with each other during the meeting.
-In the case of a meeting conducted by means of a telephonic, electronic or other communication facility that permits all participants to communicate adequately with each other during the meeting, such meeting shall be deemed to be held at the place specified in the notice calling such meeting or in the waiver thereof and, in the absence of any such specification, at the place where or from which the chairman of the meeting shall have presided.
+Meetings of the Directors may be called at any time by or by order of the Chair of the Board of Directors, the Deputy Chair, the CEO or a majority of the Directors, and may be held at the registered office of the Corporation, or at any place determined by the directors and may, if all of the Directors consent, be conducted by means of a telephonic, electronic or other communication facility that permits all participants to communicate adequately with each other during the meeting.
+In the case of a meeting conducted by means of a telephonic, electronic or other communication facility that permits all participants to communicate adequately with each other during the meeting, such meeting shall be deemed to be held at the place specified in the notice calling such meeting or in the waiver thereof and, in the absence of any such specification, at the place where or from which the chair of the meeting shall have presided.